 - Shower enclosures

-And the Federation of Master Builders' (FMB) latest State of Trade Survey revealed that 93% of its members have reported material price increases in the first quarter of 2021.
-This is expected to continue into the summer.
+And the FMB's latest State of Trade Survey revealed that 98% of its members are experiencing price rises.
+This is expected to continue into late-2021.

-These are some of the materials which have been affected by price rises:
+These are some of the materials which have been affected:

 |Paint||The costs of paints and varnishes are up by nearly a third, according to the Construction Products Association.|

 |Chipboard||Chipboard costs went up by 10% in May, Travis Perkins confirmed|